vishalsunder/vishalsunder.github.io/_pages/about.md

 Apart from work, I am also interested in Yoga and Meditation.
 I am a registered practitioner of the YSS techniques of Yoga.
 Find out more [here](https://www.yssofindia.org/meditation/The-Kriya-Yoga-Path-of-Meditation-Yogoda-Satsanga-Society).

 ### News:
+* May 2019: Our paper "One-shot Information Extraction from Document Images using Neuro-Deductive Program Synthesis" accepted at the 13th International Workshop on Neural-Symbolic Learning and Reasoning at IJCAI 2019.
-* December 2018: Our paper "CRESA: A Deep Learning Approach to Competing Risk Recurrent Event Survival Analysis" accepted at the 23rd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2019)
+* December 2018: Our paper "CRESA: A Deep Learning Approach to Competing Risk Recurrent Event Survival Analysis" accepted at the 23rd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2019).
 * June 2018: Our paper "Prosocial or Selfish?
 Agents with different behaviors for Contract Negotiation using Reinforcement Learning" accepted at the 11th ACAN workshop in IJCAI 2018.
 * September 2017: Our paper "Information Bottleneck Inspired Method For Chat Text Segmentation" accepted at the Eighth International Joint Conference on Natural Language Processing (IJCNLP 2017).